 Purpose

-ISO New England (the “ISO”), Northeast Power Coordinating Council (“NPCC”) and North American Electric Reliability Corporation (“NERC”) criteria and reliability standards provide the minimum transmission system performance standards, which serve as the foundation for the ISO’s regional transmission planning.
+ISO New England (the ISO), Northeast Power Coordinating Council (NPCC) and North American Electric Reliability Corporation (NERC) criteria and reliability standards provide the minimum transmission system performance standards, which serve as the foundation for the ISO’s regional transmission planning.
 All proposed system modifications, including transmission and generation additions or significant load reductions or additions, must be analyzed and designed to ensure system wide coordination and continued system reliability in compliance with these standards.

-The purpose of this planning document is to provide additional detail on the existing regional system planning process as described in Attachment K of Section II of the ISO New England Transmission, Markets and Services Tariff (the “Tariff”).
+The purpose of this planning document is to provide additional detail on the existing regional system planning process as described in Attachment K of Section II of the ISO New England Transmission, Markets and Services Tariff (the Tariff).

 This document is not intended to address every activity that may be associated with the regional system transmission planning process.
 There are a number of activities that are not the subject of this document but may be briefly touched upon in this document for context and to help provide a thorough explanation of the regional system planning process.
-These include activities such as the “Local System Planning Process” as described in Section 2.5 of Attachment K which is the responsibility of each Participating Transmission Owner (“PTO”), the Proposed Plan Application (“PPA”) process, and the Transmission Cost Allocation (“TCA”) procedures.
+These include activities such as the “Local System Planning Process” as described in Section 2.5 of Attachment K which is the responsibility of each Participating Transmission Owner (PTO), the Proposed Plan Application (PPA) process, and the Transmission Cost Allocation (TCA) procedures.

 The provisions in this document are intended to be consistent with ISO New England’s Tariff.
 If, however, the provisions in this planning document conflict with the Tariff in any way, the Tariff takes precedence as the ISO is bound to operate in accordance with the ISO Tariff.